 These are very light little pillow rolls made with a moist soft dough, as for focaccia base.

-My favourite pizza recipe starts the evening before with a poolish mix and isn't ready till late afternoon the following day however there is very little work involved.
+My favourite pizza recipe starts the evening before with a pre-fermentation (poolish) and isn't ready till late afternoon the following day however there is very little work involved.
 The dough uses strong flour and plain flour mixed 50/50 to emulate pizza flour.
 It stays very moist which makes it a little difficult to handle at first.
 With a light touch and plenty of additional flour when we are shaping we will be fine!
 What more can I say about pizza - just that your own will be better than anyone elses, and will be exactly how you like them.
 Easy, cheap, quick.
 Asparagus pizza as shown opposite is one of my favourites.